Third Man on the Mountain (1959)

 Release Date: November 10, 1959

-Plot Summary: In the late 1860s in Switzerland, teenage Rudi Matt (James MacArthur) dreams of being a great mountain guide like his father.
+Plot Summary: In the late 1860s in Switzerland, teenage Rudi Matt (James MacArthur) dreams of being a great mountain guide like his late father.
 Rudi wants to be the first man to successfully climb to the top of the Citadel, the mountain his father was killed trying to climb, but his uncle Franz (James Donald) refuses to allow Rudi to become a guide.
-However, Rudi is encouraged by his girlfriend Lizbeth Hempel (Janet Munro), and former mountain guide Teo Zurbriggen (Laurence Naismith).
-One day Rudi meets the famous explorer Captain John Winter (Michael Rennie), who wants to climb the Citadel as well, giving Rudi a shot at making his dream come true.
+However, Rudi is encouraged to keep climbing by his girlfriend Lizbeth Hempel (Janet Munro), and former mountain guide Teo Zurbriggen (Laurence Naismith).
+One day Rudi meets the famous explorer Captain John Winter (Michael Rennie), who wants to climb the Citadel as well and needs a guide, finally giving Rudi a shot at making his dream come true.

 Production: In July of 1957, Walt Disney purchased the film rights to the novel Banner in the Sky (1955) by writer and mountaineer James Ramsey Ullman.
-Banner in the Sky was a fictional story based on the first successful climb to the top of the Matterhorn mountain in Switzerland by English explorer Edward Whymper in 1865.
-The story’s main character Rudi was completely fictional, though the character John Winter was based on Whymper.
-The screenplay for the film, titled Third Man on the Mountain, was written by Eleanore Griffin.
+Banner in the Sky was a fictional story loosely based on the first successful expedition to the top of the Matterhorn mountain in Switzerland by English explorer Edward Whymper in 1865.
+The story’s main protagonist Rudi was completely fictional, though the character John Winter was based on Whymper.
+The screenplay for the film, which was titled Third Man on the Mountain, was written by Eleanore Griffin.
 Disney hired British director Ken Annakin to direct the film.
-Annakin had previously directed The Story of Robin Hood (1952) and The Sword and the Rose (1953) for Disney.
+Annakin had previously directed the adventure films The Story of Robin Hood (1952) and The Sword and the Rose (1953) for Disney.

 James MacArthur was cast as Rudi Matt, the film’s main character.
-MacArthur was the adopted son of actress Helen Hayes, in April of 1957 he signed a three picture contract with Disney.
+He was the adopted son of actress Helen Hayes.
+In April of 1957 MacArthur signed a three picture contract with Disney.
 His first film with the company was western The Light in the Forest (1958).
 Walt was impressed with MacArthur’s performance in that film so he cast him in Third Man on the Mountain.
-MacArthur was in college at the time, so he was only available to work in the Summer.
+MacArthur was in college at the time, so he was only available to work on the film in the Summer.
 Captain John Winter was played by British actor Michael Rennie.
-Rennie notably played Saint Peter in the epic The Robe (1953), and is best remembered in modern times for playing the alien Klaatu in science fiction film The Day the Earth Stood Still (1951).
+Rennie notably played Saint Peter in the epic The Robe (1953), and is best remembered in modern times for playing the alien Klaatu in the iconic science fiction film The Day the Earth Stood Still (1951).
 David Niven was originally considered for the part.
-Although he only played a supporting role Rennie received top billing over MacArthur because he was more well-known.
+Although he only played a supporting role, Rennie received top billing over MacArthur because he was more well-known.
 Rudi’s girlfriend Lizbeth was played by Janet Munro.
-Munro had recently signed a five picture deal with Disney and Third Man on the Mountain was her second film with him after Darby O’Gill and the Little People (1959).
+Munro had recently signed a five picture deal with Disney and Third Man on the Mountain was her second film with the studio after Darby O’Gill and the Little People (1959).

-Despite its somewhat poor box office results, Third Man on the Mountain received generally positive reviews from film critics at the time.
+Despite its somewhat poor box office results, Third Man on the Mountain received generally favorable reviews from film critics at the time.
 Bosley Crowther of The New York Times gave the film a positive review.
-He noted that while the film wasn’t historically accurate, it was very exciting and featured lovely scenery.
+He noted that while Third Man on the Mountain wasn’t historically accurate, it was very exciting and featured amazing scenery.
 Philip K. Scheuer of the Los Angeles Times had similar praise for the film, he applauded Third Man on the Mountain for its excitement, suspense, and beautiful technicolor footage.
+Variety praised Disney for successfully combining “high altitude thrills” with a gripping story.
 The film critics at The Monthly Film Bulletin were impressed by the mountain climbing scenes calling them “impressive and terrifying.”
 They were more critical of the film’s dialogue and the performances of the supporting cast members, but still noted that Third Man on the Mountain was destined to become a family classic.
-Clyde Gilmour of the magazine Maclean’s similarly criticized the acting but praised the film’s story and the gorgeous mountain technicolor cinematography.
-In modern times, film critic Steven Crum of the Kansas City Kansan gave Third Man on the Mountain a mildly positive review where he described the film as a “pleasant climber adventure”.
+Clyde Gilmour of Maclean’s also criticized some of the acting performances but had strong praise for the film’s story and the gorgeous mountain technicolor cinematography.

 Why You Should See It: Third Man on the Mountain is a strong classic adventure film.
 Director Ken Annakin did an excellent job shooting the film.
 The mountain climbing scenes are thrilling, and the film’s music (and deliberate lack of music) heightens the suspense.
 Third Man on the Mountain features plenty of gorgeous on-location technicolor footage of Switzerland.
 Most of the actors including MacArthur give good performances.
 Third Man on the Mountain has an inspirational story and features some good moral moments as well.